 Alphabetic catalogue of music manuscripts

-A part of the music manuscripts has already been entered in the RISM-OPAC and in the OPACplus/BSB catalogue.
+A part of the music manuscripts has already been entered in the RISM-OPAC and in BSB DISCOVER!.

 RISM-OPAC (international catalogue of musical sources)